How to protect your business from social engineering

 Originally hackers would send out mass SPAM emails, hoping at least one person would respond with the details they requested.
 This progressed to creating fake emails that looked like they were from your bank, requesting password or account information.
 Once you clicked on the link within the email and entered your login details, you would simply get an error message and the hacker would now have access to your details.

-- Online: Pop-up windows may appear to be from the network administrator, asking the user to re-enter their login details in order to proceed.
-This tends to be less successful as people tend to be more aware of hackers online
+Pop-up windows may appear to be from the network administrator, asking the user to re-enter their login details in order to proceed.
+This tends to be less successful as people are typically more aware of hackers online.

-- Email: Hackers may gain access to key people’s emails, or send emails which appear to be from that person’s email address.
+Hackers may gain access to key people’s emails, or send emails which appear to be from that person’s email address.
 In this position of power, they can then ask the recipient to carry out certain tasks.
-For example, they may email the Financial Director, posing as the company owner, and arrange a bank transfer or for confidential documents to emailed.
-To the recipient of the email, this may look like a completely normal request from the sender and they comply
+For example, they may email the Financial Director, posing as the company owner, and arrange a bank transfer or for confidential documents to be emailed.
+To the recipient of the email, this may look like a completely normal request from the sender and they comply.

-- Email attachments: These can carry viruses, worms and Trojan horses.
+These can carry viruses, worms and Trojan horses.
 If the email appears to be a person of authenticity, recipients are more likely to open the attachments.
-This allows viruses can circumnavigate the firewall
+This allows viruses to circumnavigate the firewall and other perimeter defences, making this route particularly devastating for unprepared businesses.

-- Reverse Social Engineering: The hacker creates a persona who appears to be in a position of authority so that users come to them for help.
+The hacker creates a persona who appears to be in a position of authority so that users come to them for help.
 Alternatively, the hacker creates the problem on the system themselves and then calls in to save the day.
 For example, they take down your systems, then call pretending to be from IT and request access to fix the problem.
 This is a much more advanced type of social engineering.
-However, with great planning and research, it can give the hacker a good chance of obtaining valuable information
+However, with great planning and research, it can give the hacker a good chance of obtaining valuable information.

 Once hackers have access to your system they can then have access to your confidential documents.
 Be it client contact details or product prototypes.

-So when hackers are specifically targeting people within your organisation, how can you protect your business?
+So when hackers are specifically targeting people within an organisation, how can I protect my business?

 A key element of protection, however, comes from properly educating your employees.
 Social engineering is developing rapidly and the human element remains vulnerable because this technique essentially manipulates trust.
 Protecting the network requires a comprehensive security policy.
 It should cover things such as password strength, disclosing confidential information and physical security measures, among others.
 Make sure you give policies to all users and provide training so they understand why compliance is necessary.
 A security-aware culture means potential threats will flag up with employees.
 They will be able to make the correct security decision, even when the information request seems very realistic.